How to add a class attribute to a table created using markdown

 I noticed in the /admin portal that moderators and admins have the same CSS classes (on the body and in the content).

 I was hoping to add a class to the HTML body tag stating if a user is a moderator or an admin so that I could hide some functionality for moderators.
-I was following eviltrout’s comment Profile - eviltrout - Discourse Meta) Beginner's Guide to Creating Discourse Plugins Part 2: Plugin Outlets
+I was following eviltrout’s comment Profile - eviltrout - Discourse Meta) Developing Discourse Plugins - Part 2 - Connect to a plugin outlet - #22 by sarahann

 Does this mean that I cannot add additional classes to Discourse’s UI?